biocore/qiime/doc/install/install.rst

 * Numpy 1.7.1 (`src_numpy <http://sourceforge.net/projects/numpy/files/NumPy/1.7.1/numpy-1.7.1.tar.gz/download>`_) (license: BSD)
 * MatPlotLib 1.1.0 (`src_matplotlib <http://downloads.sourceforge.net/project/matplotlib/matplotlib/matplotlib-1.1.0/matplotlib-1.1.0.tar.gz>`_) (license: PFS)

 The next are python packages not included in Canopy Express.
-Each of these can be installed by downloading the package, unzipping with ``tar -xzf``, changing to the resulting directory, and running ``python setup.py install`` (see :ref:`Installing with setup.py <python-setup>` for some notes that may be useful).
+Each of these can be installed either via pip (e.g., ``pip install <package-name>``) or by downloading the package, unzipping with ``tar -xzf``, changing to the resulting directory, and running ``python setup.py install`` (see :ref:`Installing with setup.py <python-setup>` for some notes that may be useful).

 * QIIME (see :ref:`Getting QIIME <getting-qiime>`)
 * PyCogent 1.5.3 (`src_pycogent <http://sourceforge.net/projects/pycogent/files/PyCogent/1.5.3/PyCogent-1.5.3.tgz/download>`_) (license: GPL)